fireflycons/PSCloudFormation/README.md

 Turning it into a binary module addresses the above problems and reduces complexity given the cmdlets share many common arguments meaning that inheritance can be used to reduce code duplication.
 It also gives me the chance to showcase three of my other projects: [Filrefly.CloudFormation](https://github.com/fireflycons/Firefly.CloudFormation) which underpins this module, [PSDynamicParameters](https://github.com/fireflycons/PSDynamicParameters) which is a library for managing PowerShell Dynamic Parameters for C# cmdlets and [CrossPlatformZip](https://github.com/fireflycons/CrossPlatformZip) which creates zip files targeting Windows or Linux/Unix/MacOS from any source platform - needed for the packaging component of this module.
 Lambda does not like zip files that don't contain Unix permission attributes!

+### New Documentation Site

+Head over [here](https://fireflycons.github.io/PSCloudFormation/index.html) for further reading and moe in-depth discussion on the featues of this module.

 ### Breaking Changes

 * Minimum requirement Windows PowerShell 5.1.
 All NetCore versions are supported.